-- 1. Use a chef's knife to finely chop the chocolate, then transfer it to a heatproof bowl.
+- Finely chop the chocolate, preferably with a chef's knife, and then transfer it to a heatproof bowl.

 - Combine the milk, cream, and sugar in a saucepan and bring everything to a gentle boil.
 Pour the hot liquid, about 1/3 at a time, over the chopped chocolate, stirring with a wooden spoon or a spatula after each addition, to obtain a smooth mixture.
 Mix briefly with an immersion blender or a whisk until the chocolate is completely melted.
 Cover the mixture with plastic wrap pressed directly against the surface of the cream.
 Refrigerate for 24 hours.